 For example, we have several bases near us and at one, they require 10 days notice and then you pay when the tickets arrive (plus, you have to buy the tickets you requested within 24 hours of them arriving at the office or they can sell them to anyone who shows up).

 At another office, we just buy them in person whenever we want.

 Don't have a base near you?
 Here's some great information on how you can still buy your tickets.

 How many tickets can we buy?

-Another option is just to have the military eligible person buy six tickets and then have their spouse or another eligible person purchase another (up to) six tickets.
+Another option is just to have the military eligible person buy six tickets and then have another eligible person purchase another (up to) six tickets.
 Just an idea – might be easier.

 What if I want to upgrade later?

-The Armed Forces Salute also has ticket deals for Disneyland.
+The Armed Forces Salute to Arms also has ticket deals for Disneyland.
 See those rates and restrictions here.

 Activating Your Armed Forces Tickets:

 After you buy your tickets from your local Base Office, you'll need to activate them before you can enter the parks.